mattcorr-lhl/Causes-of-Death-Tableau-Analysis/README.md

 ### Initial Data Collection & Setup
 1. Downloaded [Cause of Death dataset from Kaggle](https://www.kaggle.com/datasets/ivanchvez/causes-of-death-our-world-in-data) (see `20222703 Causes Of Death Clean Output V2.0.csv` in `data/`).
-2. Decided on using the countries [ISO-3166 Alpha-3](https://www.iban.com/country-codes) code as a unique identifier for relating my databases to one another.
+2. Decided on using the countries [ISO-3166 Alpha-3](https://www.iban.com/country-codes) code as a unique identifier for relating my tables to one another.
 3. Exported country information records from [statisticstimes.com](https://statisticstimes.com/geography/countries-by-continents.php).
-Used to associate each Alpha-3 code (e.g. CAN for Canada) to a continent & region for better analysis (see `country_info.csv` in `data/`)
+Used to associate each country to a continent & region for better analysis (see `country_info.xlsx` in `data/`)
 4. Used World Population dataset from [kaggle.com](https://www.kaggle.com/datasets/iamsouravbanerjee/world-population-dataset?resource=download) (see `world_population.csv` in `data/`), this provided me with additional data points such as:
    - Area (KM<sup>2</sup>)
    - Density (KM<sup>2</sup>)
    - Population Growth Rate
    - Population (1 column per each decade)
-5. Finally I created my own "Cause of Death Category" table (see `cause_of_death_categories.csv` in `data/`).
-This table segments the 33 causes of death into 7 categories for easier analysis and even inter-category comparison (i.e. Which infectious disease is more deadly).
+5. Finally I created my own "Cause of Death Category" table (see `cause_of_death_categories.xlsx` in `data/`).
+This table segments the 33 causes of death into 7 categories for easier analysis and even inter-category comparison (e.g. Which infectious disease is more deadly).

 ### EDA
 1. Thankfully due to the trusted sources of this data ("10.0" usability according to Kaggle), there were very few issues with the data